How long does it take to receive a Delaware license?

 Answer: Investigative files are exempt from the Freedom of Information Act requirements (29 Del.
 C., § 10002(d) (3)).
-Therefore, copies of investigations or information collected as part of our investigations are confidential and cannot be provided to complainants or their legal representatives.
+Therefore, copies of investigations or information collected as part of our investigations are confidential.
+We cannot provide them to complainants or their legal representatives.

 Answer: We cannot predict how long an investigation will take as each case involves so many variables.
-Each case is investigated thoroughly and on its own merits to obtain the facts and to determine if there appears to be a violation of the Medical Practice Act.
-Some cases are clear and involve a limited number of circumstances and can be completed quickly after assignment to an investigator.
+We investigate each case thoroughly and on its own merits to obtain the facts and to determine if there appears to be a violation of the Medical Practice Act.
+Some cases are clear and involve a limited number of circumstances; we can complete these quickly after assigning the investigator.
 Others are more complex and may take longer periods of time.
 A contact person, who is a member of the Board of Medical Licensure and Discipline, is assigned to each complaint.

 Answer: No. The Delaware Board of Medical Licensure and Discipline does not offer referrals.
 You may contact the Medical Society of Delaware, (302) 366-1400, any local hospital, or other physician referral services such as the American Medical Association.

-Question: How do I become licensed as an Emergency Medical Technician Paramedic?
+How do I become licensed as an Emergency Medical Technician-Paramedic?

 Answer: See Delaware Paramedic Education.

 Who is obligated to report a medical licensee who is or may be medically incompetent, guilty of unprofessional conduct, or mentally or physically unable to engage safely in the practice of medicine?